SathyaReddy1112/Smart_AI_Salary_Prediction/READme.md

-# 🚀 Smart AI Powered Employee Salary Prediction
+# Smart Salary Prediction Using ML and Gemini-Based Explanations

 A web application built with Streamlit that predicts employee salaries based on job parameters and provides intelligent, AI-generated career insights using Google's Gemini API.

 ---

-## 📌 Features
+##  Features

 - **🔮 Salary Prediction**: Predict salaries based on input features like rating, location, skills, and more.
 - **🎛️ Interactive UI**: Clean, user-friendly Streamlit interface.